 Over the past few years a series of projects have been initiated by EuroSafe with the support of the European Commission to improve national infrastructures and enhance injury data collection at accident and emergency departments at hospitals.
-This led to the creation of European Injury Data Base IDB and the network of IDB-data collecting countries.
+This led to the creation of the European Injury Data Base EU-IDB and the network of IDB-data collecting countries.

 You can see a map of member organisations at the bottom of this page.